-- C.2.4.1.
-The application is deemed complete; - C.2.4.2.
-The required notice of the application has been provided - C.2.4.3.
-The activity is eligible for coverage under the General Permit by being: - a) In compliance with the requirements of 10 V.S.A. §1023; and - b) Consistent with Section C.2.1.5. (c) above relating to aquatic organism passage; and - c) Conducted in a manner which minimizes or avoids any discharge of sediment or other pollutants to surface waters in violation of the VT Water Quality Standards (Note: all reasonable means to avoid discharges should be taken during trout spawning periods before July 1 and after October 1).
+- (1) The application is deemed complete; - (2) The required notice of the application has been provided - (3) The activity is eligible for coverage under the General Permit by being: a) In compliance with the requirements of 10 V.S.A. §1023; and b) Consistent with Section C.2.1.5. (c) above relating to aquatic organism passage; and c) Conducted in a manner which minimizes or avoids any discharge of sediment or other - c) Conducted in a manner which minimizes or avoids any discharge of sediment or other pollutants to surface waters in violation of the VT Water Quality Standards (Note: all reasonable means to avoid discharges should be taken during trout spawning periods before July 1 and after October 1).